-Standard Definition Base level Bonus level fronting a Local street Bonus level fronting a Boulevard, Thoroughfare, Mixed Use Collector, or Neighborhood street Notes/Additional Requirements Build-to Area Requirement Figure 1 The minimum building frontage at the ground floor or podium level, as a percentage of the street frontage length, that must be located within the area of the lot between the minimum and maximum setback lines parallel to the street.
-Minimum 40% of street frontage Minimum 40% of street frontage Minimum 60% of street frontage Frontage Landscaping The percentage of the setback area devoted to ground cover and vegetation.
+Standard Definition Base level Bonus level fronting a Local street Bonus level fronting a Boulevard, Thoroughfare, Mixed Use Collector, or Neighborhood street Notes/Additional Requirements Build-to Area Requireme nt Figure 1 The minimum building frontage at the ground floor or podium level, as a percentage of the street frontage length, that must be located within the area of the lot between the minimum and maximum setback lines parallel to the street.
+Minimum 40% of street frontage Minimum 40% of street frontage Minimum 60% of street frontage Frontage Landscapi ng The percentage of the setback area devoted to ground cover and vegetation.
 Trees may or may not be within the landscaped area.
 For this requirement, the setback area is the area between the property line and the face of the building.
-Minimum of 40% (50% of which shall provide on-site infiltration of stormwater runoff).
-Minimum of 25% (50% of which should provide on-site infiltration of stormwater runoff).
-Minimum of 25% (50% of which should provide on-site infiltration of stormwater runoff).
-Setback areas adjacent to active ground-floor uses, including lobbies, retail sales, and eating and drinking establishments are excepted.
-Frontage Uses Allowable frontage uses in order to support a positive integration of new buildings into the streetscape character.
+Minimum of 40% (50% of which shall provide on- site infiltration of stormwater runoff.)
+Minimum of 40% (50% of which shall provide on- site infiltration of stormwater runoff.)
+Minimum of 25% (50% of which should provide on-site infiltration of stormwater runoff.)
+Setback areas adjacent to active ground-floor uses, including lobbies, retail, and eating and drinking establishments are excepted.

+Standard Definition Base level Bonus level fronting a Local street Bonus level fronting a Boulevard, Thoroughfare, Mixed Use Collector, or Neighborhood street Notes/Additional Requirements Frontage Uses Allowable frontage uses in order to support a positive integration of new buildings into the streetscape character.
 No restrictions No restrictions Setback areas parallel to street not used for frontage landscaping must provide pedestrian circulation (e.g., entryways, stairways, accessible ramps), other publicly accessible open spaces (e.g., plazas, gathering areas, outdoor seating areas), access to parking, bicycle parking, or other uses that the Planning Commission deems appropriate.
-Hotels are allowed to use this area for guest arrivals/drop-off zone.
-Commercial uses shall be a minimum of 50 feet in depth.
-Publicly accessible open space is further defined and regulated in Section 16.43.130 (4).
-Surface Parking Along Street Frontage Figure 2, label A Surface parking may be located along the street if set back appropriately.
-The maximum percentage of linear frontage of property adjacent to the street allowed to be off- street surface parking.
+Non-residential uses shall be a minimum of 50 feet in depth.
+Publicly accessible open space is further defined and regulated in Section 16.45.120 (4).
+Surface Parking Along Street Frontage Figure 2, Iabel A Surface parking may be located along the street if set back appropriately.
+The maximum percentage of linear frontage of property adjacent to the street allowed to be off-street surface parking.
 Maximum of 35% Maximum of 35% Maximum of 25% Minimum surface parking setback Figure 2, label B The minimum dimension from property line adjacent to the street that surface parking must be set back.
 Minimum 20 feet Minimum 20 feet Minimum 20 feet